The mathematics of Septoku

-Since the circular regions in a flower Septoku board no longer overlap, one might suspect that this would allow for more solutions.
-However, note that there are now 15 rows of length seven which must contain all seven numbers.
-An IP model has found that there are only \textbf{three} different flower Septoku boards, up to a symmetry transformation and permutation.
-These three solutions also satisfy Theorem~7---so despite the change in geometry, solutions to flower Septoku have the same symmetry properties as solutions in regular Septoku.
+Since the circular regions no longer overlap, one might guess that flower Septoku is quite different from normal Septoku.
+However, a similar analysis reveals that there are only \textbf{three} different flower Septoku boards (up to a symmetry transformation and permutation).
+These three solutions also satisfy Theorem~\ref{th:big}---so despite the change in geometry, solutions to flower Septoku have the same symmetry properties as in regular Septoku.